 March 25 is the traditional date for the angel Gabriel’s annunciation (announcement) to the Virgin Mary: “And behold, you will conceive in your womb and bring forth a Son, and shall call His name Jesus.”
-(Luke 1:31) Mary believed these words and the Christ was conceived in her by the Holy Spirit.
+(Luke 1:31) Mary believed these words and Christ was conceived in her by the Holy Spirit.

 Why was March 25th chosen as the day for this festival?
-Some cite an old Jewish tradition which assumed that the great patriarchs and prophets died on the same calendar day they were conceived.
+Some cite an old Jewish tradition that assumed that the great patriarchs and prophets died on the same calendar day they were conceived.
 If it were true that Jesus died on March 25th as some early Christian writers suggested, then it was reasonable to think that Jesus might have also been conceived on that date.
 While the dates of His conception, birth, and death cannot be absolutely verified, the Western Church has settled on March 25th for Jesus’ incarnation and subsequently December 25th (9 months later) for His birth.

 “After this year,